sarah-falehh/psychologist-appointment-platform/README.md

                  ▼
         Professional Dashboard
                  │
+                 ▼
        Appointment Management
 ```

-The project demonstrates the implementation of a practical web product rather than an isolated technical prototype.
+The project demonstrates the design and development of a practical web product rather than an isolated technical prototype.

 ---

 ## Project Context

-This platform was developed as a real-world website for **Khouloud Fekih**, a clinical psychologist.
+This platform was developed for the professional activity of **Khouloud Fekih**, a clinical psychologist.

-It combines:
+The application combines:

 - a professional public website;
-- a multilingual content system;
+- multilingual content management;
+- patient registration and authentication;
+- online appointment requests;
-- patient account management;
+- a patient dashboard;
-- an appointment-request workflow;
 - an administrator dashboard;
 - appointment status management;
-- a patient–psychologist conversation system;
+- patient–psychologist messaging;
 - notifications;
-- persistent database storage.
+- relational data storage.

-The project focuses on both technical implementation and user experience.

-### Main development areas
+### Main engineering areas

 - backend development with Flask;
-- relational data management with SQLite;
+- database management with SQLite;
-- dynamic server-side rendering with Jinja2;
+- dynamic rendering with Jinja2;
-- user and administrator sessions;
+- session-based authentication;
-- form handling and validation;
+- form validation;
 - appointment lifecycle management;
 - multilingual interface design;
-- right-to-left Arabic layout;
+- Arabic right-to-left support;
-- responsive frontend development;
+- dashboard development;
-- dashboard design;
+- responsive user-interface design;
 - private messaging;
-- content management.
+- notification management.

 ---

 ## Business Need

-Independent healthcare and well-being professionals often rely on fragmented communication channels such as:
+Independent healthcare and well-being professionals often depend on fragmented communication channels such as:

 - telephone calls;
 - social-media messages;
-- informal messaging applications;
+- messaging applications;
 - manually managed calendars;
 - paper appointment records.

-These methods can create several difficulties.
+These workflows may create several difficulties.

-### Appointment requests
+### Appointment coordination

 Patients may not know:

-- which consultation type to select;
+- which consultation type to choose;
-- which dates are available;
+- which date and time to request;
-- whether the request has been accepted;
+- whether the appointment request was accepted;
 - whether a response has been sent.

 ### Administrative organisation

 The professional needs to:

-- view all incoming requests;
+- view all appointment requests;
 - identify pending requests;
 - confirm appointments;
 - cancel appointments;
+- return appointments to pending status;
-- search for a patient;
+- search for patients;
-- sort requests by date;
+- filter requests;
 - monitor daily activity.

 ### Communication

-Patients may need a dedicated channel to ask practical questions related to their requests.
+Patients may need a dedicated channel for practical questions related to appointments and follow-up.

-### Accessibility
+### Language accessibility

-The audience may prefer French, Arabic or English.
+The target audience may prefer:

+- French;
+- Arabic;
+- English.

-The platform centralises these interactions in one coherent application.
+The platform centralises these interactions in one coherent web application.

 ---